Take a look at our 5 step plan for how to build your credit score and increase your credit options.

 1. Try not to make any more applications, as this can damage your credit score further

-Every time you apply for credit, a ‘credit search application’ or ‘hard’ search is put on your report, and too many in a short space of time could negatively affect your credit score.
-This is because lenders might think you are desperate for credit, so may be less likely to want to lend to you.
+Whenever you apply for credit, a credit check (also known as a ‘hard’ search) is carried out on your credit report.
+Each time this happens, a mark will be left on your report which can be seen the next time a lender carries out a credit check.
+If you make several applications for credit in a short space of time, this could harm your credit score.
+This is because lenders might think you are desperate for credit, and may be less likely to want to lend to you.

 2. Ask your lender why you were rejected, and check your credit report for the reasons given

-Ask your lender why you were rejected.
+If you've been rejected, you can ask the lender why.
 You might not get a full answer, but they should tell you whether it was because of something on your credit report.

 3. Start making small changes to improve your credit score — they can make all the difference

-If you were rejected due to something on your credit report, making small changes can make a real difference over time.
+If you were rejected due to something on your credit report, it's worth working to improve your score before you apply again.

 4. Check your eligibility before applying again